bosagora/docs-bosagora-io/docs/13-flash-layer.md

 #### Invoices

-An *invoice* represents a payment between two nodes and used to keep track of the payments.
+An *invoice* represents a payment between two nodes and is used to keep track of the payments.
 Invoices are generated by the payee and sent to the payer through some medium (QR codes, NFC etc.) outside of the Flash Layer.

 #### Trustless payment forwarding